Skip to main content

 From the town of Puerto Iguazú, the cheapest bus option is the Rio Uruguay public bus which leaves every 20 minutes from the Terminal Omnibus on

 Services start at 7.30am and cost $150 (€6) return.
 If you are close to Avenida Victoria Aguirre, you can catch the bus at any of the stops along the main avenue.
-Flag down the busses with ‘Cataracas’ displayed on the front.
+Flag down the buses with ‘Cataracas’ displayed on the front.

 A Few Iguazú Falls Tips: